bayfrontmedia/multi-curl/README.md

 **Description:**

-**NOTE:** This method is only available in the `Client` class.
+(Only available in `Client` class)

-Initiates download of file in the browser.
+Initiates file download in the browser.

 **Parameters:**